canonical/sphinx-docs-starter-pack/docs/contribute/test-ulwazi-theme.md

 This guide outlines the steps required to use the Ulwazi theme in your Sphinx documentation project.

+We recommend creating a new branch of your repository and testing Ulwazi in that branch.
+You can build the Ulwazi-themed documentation locally from the branch, or open a PR and use RTD's preview branch feature to build a preview of the new look.

 ## Update the dependencies

 In your project's Python requirements, replace the canonical-sphinx package with Ulwazi and its dependencies.
 The minimum set is: